 How much space do I need?

 This depends on a few things.
-How big are the files you’re likely to be saving?
+How big are the files you’re going to be saving?
 What programs will you be using?
-How many projects do you expect to be working on?
+And how many projects do you reckon you’ll be working on?

-If you’re studying a subject that largely focused on writing essays, you’ll need less space than a design student who regularly uses intensive software like Adobe Illustrator, Premiere or Revit.
+If you’re studying a subject that mainly involves writing essays, you’ll need less space than a design student who regularly uses intensive software like Adobe Illustrator, Premiere or Revit.

 500GB can hold: 8,330 hours of digital music / 160,000 digital photos / 500 hours of digital video / 125 DVD-quality movies